Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 Make sure the websites you visit use HTTPS

-The network use this more secure protocol by default when it’s supported by the websites you’re visiting.
+The network uses this more secure protocol by default when it’s supported by the websites you’re visiting.
 Make sure that the alert light is green before transmitting any potentially sensitive data.

 Use services that retain your privacy

 The Onion Router protects your anonymity, but it isn’t foolproof.
 You can enhance your security and privacy by using a search engine that doesn’t track your searches or activity, by adding one of my top-recommended VPN services to your configuration, and by securing chats with a secured messaging platform like Wire.

-Try to steer clear of websites that require you to create and account or a profile, even if it’s free.
+Try to steer clear of websites that require you to create an account or a profile, even if it’s free.
 Every time you do anything on the internet that requires you to provide information about yourself, you run the risk of it landing in the wrong hands.

 Should You Beware of the Dark Web?